TriplyDB/Documentation/docs/triply-etl/generic/vocabularies.md

 TriplyETL includes out-of-the-box support for a large number of external vocabularies, enumerated in the table below.
 If you miss an external vocabulary in that table, then let us know via: <mailto:support@triply.cc>

+With the latest update, TriplyETL vocabularies are now represented as `Vocabulary` objects, replacing the previous usage of objects with the type `IRI`.
+This change may necessitate adjustments to existing ETLs that utilize static vocabularies, such as `aat`.
+In this case, the vocabulary would need to be updated to `aat.toIri()` to ensure compatibility with the correct type.

 See the [external vocabularies](./declarations.md#external-vocabularies) section for more information on how to use external vocabularies in ETL configuration.

 The following table lists the currently supported vocabularies: